 Some homeowners who remodel or build new homes have an interest in recycled glass countertops instead of the more traditional granite countertops for environmental reasons.
 The choice between these two countertops is not always clear.
 If you are planning to install or replace your own countertop, you may want to compare some of the factors relating to both the glass and granite countertops.

 While granite used for countertops is cut from blocks that come from granite quarries, recycled glass is manufactured from crushed glass windows and other glass products.
 This glass is then melted, colored, mixed with resins, and finally molded.
 The final glass countertop is good at resisting stains and scratches.
-One principle difference between the two products is in color choices.
-Since recycled glass is manufactured in a variety of colors and granite is more limited in color choices, you are more likely to find a glass countertop with the color that is more compatible with existing colors in your kitchen.
+One principal difference between the two products is in color choices.
+Since recycled glass is manufactured in a variety of colors and granite is more limited in color choices, you are more likely to find a glass countertop with a color that is more compatible with existing colors in your kitchen.
 Another difference relates to preserving natural resources.
 Once the granite block from which countertops are cut is cut out of the earth, it cannot be replaced.
 Glass, by contrast, makes use of recycled materials that would otherwise fill our garbage dumps and would more likely pollute our planet.

 Granite color patterns from individual quarries are nearly unique in each quarry.
 Colors of granite you may wish to install as a countertop may not be available from quarries in the United States and may need to be imported from other countries.